 Guam

-The territorially funded Public Defense Services Corporation (PDSC) administers almost all adult and juvenile trial and appellate representation across the island.
-Public defenders in the PDSC division provide primary representation and public defenders in the Alternate Public Defender (APD) division provide secondary representation.
-The court appoints private attorneys at an hourly rate to provide tertiary representation.
-The judiciary maintains five panels: felonies, misdemeanors, appeals, juveniles, and guardian ad litem.
-If no panel attorney is available, judges can appoint any licensed attorney.
+The territorially funded Public Defense Services Corporation (PDSC) administers all adult and juvenile trial and appellate representation across the island.
+The public defender division provides primary representation, the alternate public defender division provides secondary representation, and a private attorney panel division provides tertiary representation.
+The private attorney panel division pays private attorneys an hourly rate.
+There are five panels of private attorneys: felonies, misdemeanors, appeals, juveniles, and guardian ad litem.
+If no panel attorney is available, judges can appoint any licensed attorney from a membership list approved by the PDSC.
+A separate civil law division provides certain civil legal services.

 Dig Deeper